Twin Sisters Peak

 |Parking Lot Longitude||-105.53667|

 If it's been awhile since you last hiked up to Twin Sisters Peak, you may want to note that the park service has moved the trailhead to a new location.
 To reach the new Twin Sisters Trailhead from Estes Park, drive 6.3 miles south on Colorado Highway 7.
-Turn east at the old Lily Lake Visitor Center (across the highway from Lily Lake), bypass the visitor center (now closed), and continue up the gravel road for less than a half-mile.
-The road will dead-end at the trailhead.
+Turn left (east) at the old Lily Lake Visitor Center (across the highway from Lily Lake), bypass the visitor center (now closed), and continue up the gravel road for less than a half-mile to reach the parking area just below a fence blocking the road.

-There are some people that will use the hike up to Twin Sisters Peak as a warm-up hike, or to acclimate for other hikes in the park, such as the Keyhole on Longs Peak, or Hallett Peak in the Bear Lake area.
-However, it should be noted that Twin Sisters is a worthy destination in and of itself.
+There are some people who use the hike up to Twin Sisters Peak as a warm-up hike, or to acclimate for other hikes in the park, such as the Keyhole on Longs Peak, or Hallett Peak in the Bear Lake area.
+However, it should be noted that Twin Sisters is a very worthy destination in and of itself.
 The views from the summit are quite outstanding.